 Continuous monitoring is an automated search of over 650 million records, including a Global Report, Multi-Court Jurisdictional Database, and National Sex Offender Registry.* The individual’s names you choose to provide will be rerun each month to check for new records.
 If flagged, an additional county criminal, statewide if available, the search will be added to verify the accuracy of the flag.

-While most organizations try and onboard individuals who are trustworthy, at the end of the day, there is no way to predict what the future holds when it comes to criminal activity.
-The concept of adding a monitoring service is to stay on alert to new criminal offenses and changes in sex offender registration to better inform you of the individuals within your organization.
+While most organizations try and hire individuals who seem trustworthy, at the end of the day, there is no way to predict what the future holds when it comes to criminal activity.
+The concept of adding a monitoring service is to stay on alert to new criminal offenses and changes in sex offender registration to better inform you of the individuals working for your business.